-Before diving into the details, I would like to give you an overview what will you gain from this article.
-I promise to keep it as simple and quick as is PPP reporting.
+Before diving into the details, I would like to give you an overview of what will you gain from this article.

-- What is PPP and how to use it
+- What is weekly review and how to utilize it

 - How to write a status report: best practices and tips